Russia urges restraint from Turkey after Syria border attacks

-The Russian statement was a response to the Turkish parliament’s decision on Thursday authorising cross-border military action in the event of further aggression.
+The Russian statement was a response to the Turkish parliament’s decision on Thursday authorizing cross-border military action in the event of further aggression.

 “We express the hope that the Turkish side will show restraint and will not take any steps that would lead to further aggravation of the situation in the region,” the Russian Foreign Ministry said.